Varieties of Crew Cuts include the Regulation, where the top is left a bit longer, which allows for a little styling.

 Meanwhile, the fade is a particular component of a haircut.
 This isn’t only found on crew cuts but many others as we will describe below.
 Therefore, fades aren’t exclusive to crew cuts despite their association and relationship.

-The three standard heights for a fade are high, medium and low.
+The three standard heights for a fade are:

 How To Style A Crew Cut & Fade

 Once you’ve had your preferred cut, you may be looking to style it depending on the length you’ve left on top.
 A few inches on top can allow you to style any of the following:

 Simply click on one the guides above to learn more about them.
 To find out about the best products, read on.

 What Are The Best Hair Products For You Crew Cut?

 There are two ways in which you can style your hair.
 You could either opt for a matte finish that can be restyled throughout the day or gel, which will solidify for a rock-hard wet look.

 If you’re looking for a wet and rock hard look for a faux hawk or side part, then gels may be your styling aid of choice.
 Gels are an excellent choice for those wanting a durable hold that won’t need restyling.